hiteshjoshi1/commands/aws_learn/networking/dns.md

 for example - www.example.com may be linked to the naked domain example.com

 __A Record__-
+IPv4 Address Mapping records (A)—a hostname and its IPv4 address.
 Mapping of the IP address to Host Name.

+__AAAA Record__ -
+IPv6 Address records (AAAA)—a hostname and its IPv6 address.

 __NS Record__
 Name server (NS) records determine which servers will communicate DNS information for a domain.
 Generally, you have primary and secondary name server records for your domain.